 LEVEL I: Problems and complaints of alleged discrimination brought by students, parents and/ or other members of the community should be resolved in an informal manner at the earliest possible time.
 A complaint should first be presented orally and informally to the instructor or counselor who is immediately involved.
-If the complaint is not promptly resolved, it should then be presented to the Career & Technical Education Student Services Coordinator or the Education for the Arts Director.
+If the complaint is not promptly resolved, it should then be presented to the Career & Technical Education Counselor or the Education for the Arts Director.

-LEVEL II: When the complaint is submitted in writing to the Career & Technical Education Student Services Coordinator or the Education for the Arts Director, it must contain all supporting evidence regarding the alleged discrimination.
+LEVEL II: When the complaint is submitted in writing to the Career & Technical Education Counselor or the Education for the Arts Director, it must contain all supporting evidence regarding the alleged discrimination.
 A decision must be rendered within five (5) working days upon receiving the complaint.

-LEVEL III: If the grievant feels the complaint is not resolved at Level II, the complaint may be forwarded to the Career & Technical Education Program Coordinator or other administrator.
+LEVEL III: If the grievant feels the complaint is not resolved at Level II, the complaint may be forwarded to the Career & Technical Education Principal.

-- Within five (5) working days after receiving the decision at Level II, the complainant may appeal the decision by filing a formal written complaint. - Within twenty (20) working days after receiving the formal complaint, the Career & Technical Education Program Coordinator or Education for the Arts Director shall state a decision in writing to the grievant.
+- Within five (5) working days after receiving the decision at Level II, the complainant may appeal the decision by filing a formal written complaint. - Within twenty (20) working days after receiving the formal complaint, the Career & Technical Education Principal or Education for the Arts Director shall state a decision in writing to the grievant.
 The decision shall be in writing and contain all supporting data and the reasons for the decision.
-The decision of the CTE Program Coordinator or EFA Director shall be final.
+The decision of the CTE Principal or EFA Director shall be final.